Affordable Care Act: State waivers

 From 2017 onwards, states can apply for a "waiver for state innovation" which allows them to conduct experiments that meet certain criteria.
 To obtain a waiver, a state must pass legislation setting up an alternative health system that provides insurance at least as comprehensive and as affordable as ACA, covers at least as many residents and does not increase the federal deficit.
 These states can escape some of ACA's central requirements, including the individual and employer mandates and the provision of an insurance exchange.
 The state would receive compensation equal to the aggregate amount of any federal subsidies and tax credits for which its residents and employers would have been eligible under ACA, if they cannot be paid under the state plan.

 Other insurance provisions

 The Community Living Assistance Services and Supports Act (or CLASS Act) established a voluntary and public long-term care insurance option for employees, The program was abolished as impractical without ever having taken effect.

 Consumer Operated and Oriented Plans (CO-OP), member-governed non-profit insurers, could start providing health care coverage, based on a 5-year federal loan.
-As of 2017, only four of the original 23 co-ops were still in operation.
+As of 2017, only four of the original 23 co-ops were still in operation, including Mountain Health CO-OP.